 But, in later life, it is very common to lose the awareness and sensation of thirst.
-Your residents can benefit immensely from gentle reminders throughout the day to remind them to stay hydrated.
+Your residents can benefit immensely from gentle reminders throughout the day to stay hydrated.
 This is especially important for residents with dementia as they often forget to drink, putting them at higher risk of dehydration.

 Staying hydrated is vital to good health, it helps to regulate body temperature and many bodily functions, including blood pressure, brain function, the digestive system, kidney function, bladder and bowel.